dalgard/meteor-viewmodel/README.md

 ### {{bind}}

-As a starting point, this Blaze helper only gets registered on templates with a declared viewmodel.
+As a starting point, the Blaze bind helper only gets registered on templates with a declared viewmodel.
 The name of the helper may be changed like this:

 ```javascript
 ViewModel.helperName = "myBind";